mrdaveanderson/mrdaveanderson.github.io/_posts/2014-06-10-carte-noire-in-action.md

 ---
 layout:     post
-title:      Carte Noire Example
+title:      Example Theme Post
-date:       2014-06-10 12:31:19
+date:       2000-01-01 00:00:00
 summary:    See what the different elements looks like.
-categories: jekyll
+categories:
-thumbnail: cogs
+thumbnail:
 tags:
- - demo
- - action
- - carte
- - noire
 ---

+## **TEMP** This page is just here until I've used enough of the random syntax below that I can remove this reference

 **Note** - This article is a derivative of ["See pixyll in action"][1], taken from the lovely jekyll theme [pixyll][4].